 It was also agreed to form a women’s section of the branch.
 It was also agreed not to acquire a clubhouse until the membership exceeded 200.

-The newly formed Legion Branch met in a variety of location including the Church Hall, the Milton Hall on the railway bridge, the Scala Cinema building in Station Road and the Milton Institute at the junction of Old Milton Road and Gore Road.
+The newly formed Legion Branch met in a variety of locations including the Church Hall, the Milton Hall on the railway bridge, the Scala Cinema building in Station Road and the Milton Institute at the junction of Old Milton Road and Gore Road.

 In the mid-1930s the Legion Branch started using the Public Hall located in Whitefield Road.
 This had been built in 1930 on land purchased from the Unionist Club (now Conservative Club) by the Post War Brotherhood.
 It was used as a public hall and was a very active in the 1930s with a number of local organisations paying rent for use of the building as a venue for their activities.